ero646545/code_autocomplete_manual/docs/using_the_autocompletion.rst

     - *Arrow Up/Down:* Move the selected index in the arrow-direction.
     - *Page Up/Down:* Same as arrow keys but skips a fixed a few items.
     - *Home/End:* Jump to the first or last element.
     - *Wheel Up/Down:* Move the selected index in the rotation direction.
-Only works when the mouse is on top of the context box.
+      This only works when the mouse is on top of the context box.

 Inserting a suggestion: